Muir Woods National Monument: Redwood Canyon

+Muir Woods

-Muir Woods became a national monument in 1908 before the National Park Service existed when it was signed into law under the Antiquities Act by president Teddy Rosevelt.
-Prior to this, Muir Woods was called "Redwoods Canyon" before it was bought by the Kent family.
-The family bought the area to protect and preserve it and worked to get President Roosevelt to declare it a monument.
-In legislation written to protect Muir Woods, it was described as, "of extraordinary scientific interest and importance because of the primeval character of the forest in which it is located, and of the character, age and size of the trees".
+Muir Woods became a national monument on January 9, 1908, before the National Park Service existed, when it was signed into law under the Antiquities Act by President Theodore Roosevelt.
+The Kents bought Redwood Canyon to protect and preserve it and worked to get Roosevelt to declare it a monument.
+In legislation written to protect Muir Woods, it was described as, "of extraordinary scientific interest and importance because of the primeval character of the forest in which it is located, and of the character, age, and size of the trees".
 Once declared a national monument, Muir Woods was immediately protected and placed under the care of the United States Government.
 The Antiquities Act was the first of its kind to provide protection for natural resources.

-The original suggested name of the monument was the Kent Monument but Kent insisted the monument be named after naturalist John Muir, whose environmental campaigns helped to establish the National Park system.
-President Roosevelt agreed, writing back:
+The original suggested name of the monument was the Kent Monument, but Kent insisted the monument be named after naturalist John Muir, whose environmental campaigns helped to establish the National Park system, and President Roosevelt agreed with this proposition.

 Kent and Muir had become friends over shared views of wilderness preservation, but Kent's later support for the flooding of Hetch Hetchy caused Muir to end their friendship.

 In December 1928, the Kent Memorial was erected at the Kent Tree in Fern Canyon.
-This tree—a Douglas fir, not a redwood—was said to be Kent's favorite.
+This tree, a Douglas fir, not a redwood, was said to be Kent's favorite.
 Due to its height of 280 ft and location on a slope, the tree leaned towards the valley for more than 100 years.
-Storms in El Niño years of 1981 and 1982 caused the tree to tilt even more and took out the top 40 ft of the tree.
-During the winter of 2002–03, many storms brought high winds to Muir Woods causing the tree to lean so much that a fissure developed in January 2003.
+Storms in the El Niño years of 1981 and 1982 caused the tree to tilt even more and took out the top 40 ft of the tree.
+During the winter of 2002–03, many storms brought high winds to Muir Woods, causing the tree to lean so much that a fissure developed in January 2003.
 This fissure grew larger as the tree slowly leaned more and more, forcing the closure of some trails.
 On March 18, 2003, at around 8:28 pm, the tree fell, damaging several other trees nearby.
 The closed trails have since been reconfigured and reopened.